CogentRoleplayCommunity/FogentRoleplay/src/Magic/Fellcraft/Cryocraft/Cryocraft.md

 #### Absorb Fellblood: Cold

 Cold can be used to absorb Fellblood.
 This can be done with blizzards, frigid environments, and large bodies of ice.

-#### Cold Resistance

-By achieving a CL 3 check, for the cost of 1 Fellblood a character may gain resistance to this element equal to the points invested in this Fellcraft.
-This effect has a duration of 1 hour.